mrilikecoding/StreamPoseML/README.md

 9. Classify real-time video captured via the web or some other input source
 10. Actuate or send results outside the application

-Poser aspires to help with steps 3-10, with the aim of making a system portable enough to be run wherever a Python environment can run in the case of steps 3-7, and wherever a Docker container can run, in the case of steps 8-10.
+StreamPoseML aspires to help with steps 3-10, with the aim of making a system portable enough to be run wherever a Python environment can run in the case of steps 3-7, and wherever a Docker container can run, in the case of steps 8-10.

-Additionally, Poser aims to provide flexibility with respect to coding and classification schemes.
+Additionally, StreamPoseML aims to provide flexibility with respect to coding and classification schemes.
 There are ready-baked video annotation + classification solutions out there, however they can be costly and not suited for every task.
-For a python dev/data-scientist, Poser provides a local laboratory for working with video data in a way that can mesh with your own workflow, on your own hardware, for free, and provides a starting point for creating your own portable real-time classification / actuation system.
+For a python dev/data-scientist, StreamPoseML provides a local laboratory for working with video data in a way that can mesh with your own workflow, on your own hardware, for free, and provides a starting point for creating your own portable real-time classification / actuation system.

 ## Keypoint extraction

-Poser currently uses Mediapipe to extract body keypoints.
-This is because Poser was developed to assist with realtime video classification tasks that could potentially run on relatively ubiquitous devices, perhaps in a therpeutic or live performance setting.
+StreamPoseML currently uses Mediapipe to extract body keypoints.
+This is because StreamPoseML was developed to assist with realtime video classification tasks that could potentially run on relatively ubiquitous devices, perhaps in a therpeutic or live performance setting.
 The aim is to provide a system to enable anyone with a webcam to be able to classify video in real-time.

-You can certainly incorporate Poser into your own tooling.
+You can certainly incorporate StreamPoseML into your own tooling.
 However, the best way to get started is to work within a Jupyter Notebook environment to bring everything together.

 The process for extracting keypoints looks like this: